-- image/reputation, and access to confidential/privileged information with the ability to control or manipulate data; - b.
-Employees who are required to enter private residences on a regular basis; - c.
-All levels of management; and - d.
-Employees who as part of their job requirements, work directly and interact with the vulnerable sector will form the basis for a Vulnerable Sector Screening. - 21.3.
-Criminal Reference Checks Vulnerable Sector Screenings shall be carried out in accordance with the Ontario Human Rights Code. - 21.4.
+- 22.1 Criminal Reference Checks Vulnerable Sector Screenings shall be carried out in accordance with the Ontario Human Rights Code.
 The Code prohibits discrimination on the basis of a person's record of offenses which is defined as: - a.
 An offense in respect of which a pardon has been granted under the Criminal Records Act and has not been revoked; and - b.
-An offense in respect of any provincial enactment. - 21.5.
-A record of offenses does not include a conviction under the Criminal Code, Narcotics Control Act, Food and Drug Act, or Federal Criminal Enactment for which a pardon has not been granted or for which a pardon has been granted and revoked.
+An offense in respect of any provincial enactment. - 22.2 A record of offenses does not include a conviction under the Criminal Code, Narcotics Control Act, Food and Drug Act, or Federal Criminal Enactment for which a pardon has not been granted or for which a pardon has been granted and revoked.